city96/CityClassifiers/README.md

 The base model itself is fairly simple.
 It takes embeddings from a CLIP model (in this case, `openai/clip-vit-large-patch14-336`) and expands them to 1024 dimensions.
 From there, a single block with residuals is followed by a few linear layers which converge down to the final output.

-For the predictor model, the final output goes through `nn.Tanh`.
+For the predictor model, the final output goes through `nn.Tanh` as the training labels are normalized to `[0,1]`.
 For the classifier, this is `nn.Softmax` instead.

 # Classifiers